Willow Cuttings

 dicky meadows

-S. purpurea “Dicky Meadows”
+S. purpurea “Dicky Meadowes”

 A long thin pliable rod.